不尙賢,

 常使民無知無欲,

-He constantly keeps the people without cunning knowledge and without desire,
+He always keeps the people without knowledge and without desire,

 使夫智者不敢為也。

-And causes those with knowledge to dare not act.
+So that those with cunning dare not act.

 為無為,